 NFWF Announces $1.3 Million in Grants From the ConocoPhillips SPIRIT of Conservation Program

-Grants support nine projects to protect, restore and monitor declining bird populations
+Grants support 10 projects to protect, restore and monitor declining bird populations

-HOUSTON (December 2, 2020) – The National Fish and Wildlife Foundation (NFWF) and ConocoPhillips today announced $1.3 million in grants that will conserve more than 58,000 acres of breeding, stopover and wintering bird habitat.
-These nine projects will protect and restore grasslands, wetlands and coastal habitats, track and monitor bird populations using innovative techniques, and facilitate conservation practices on working ranchlands.
-This year’s awards will support projects in Alaska, Montana, North Dakota, South Dakota, Texas and Wyoming, and will leverage more than $3 million in matching contributions for a total conservation benefit of more than $4.3 million.
+HOUSTON (November 29, 2021) – The National Fish and Wildlife Foundation (NFWF) and ConocoPhillips today announced $1.3 million in grants that will support conservation on more than 28,000 acres of breeding, stopover and wintering bird habitat.
+The 10 funded projects will: protect and restore grassland, sagebrush, wetland and coastal habitats; track and monitor bird populations; and facilitate conservation practices on working ranchlands.

 The grants were awarded through the ConocoPhillips SPIRIT of Conservation Program, a partnership between NFWF, ConocoPhillips and the U.S. Fish and Wildlife Service.
 With a goal of conserving and recovering populations of imperiled birds, the partnership supports work to improve the quality and connectivity of important bird habitats and accelerate innovations for understanding bird conservation needs across their ranges.

-The projects supported by the nine grants announced today will:
+The projects supported by the 10 grants announced today will:

 About the National Fish and Wildlife Foundation